LordWire/tezos-cli-docker/README.md

 ### Pulling the image
-__Note:__ I do repeat that this is not in anyway recommended since it can prove to be a security risk.
-Trusting public docker images is, well, bad.
-Very.
+__Note__: this is a bad idea.
+You do not want to pull an image I created and interact with it.
+However, it's kinda safe since it's built on Docker Hub using these sources.

-If you do however wish to pull the image to start a node and play with the network anonymously (which is as safe as pulling any other image as well), simply run:
+The convenience script will also pull the image (obviously):

->     docker pull lordwire/tezos-cli-docker
+>     bin/tezos-node start

 ### Using the convenience scripts:
-You can now start a node and use tezos-cli to transact with the betanet.
-All instructions below are working from inside the repo directory, after you have built or pulled a docker image.
-Everything else remains the same.
+You can now start a node and use tezos-cli to transact with the mainnet.
+All instructions below are working from inside the repo directory.

 #### start a node:
 The following command will start a node, working with the identity file found in `./tezos-node`.
 If it is the first execution, an identity will be generated and the node will be started afterwards.